 Refund requests are only accepted electronically using Williams Student Records Self Service.
 You can access the request form by going to: Williams Student Records – Stu Financial Services Forms – Student Refund Request.

 Refunds will be processed within approximately 7-10 days after you have submitted your request and an actual credit exists on your student account.
 Because refunds via check or direct deposit are processed by the Accounts Payable department on Wednesdays, the deadline for refund requests is 4:00pm on Mondays.
-Physical written checks to authorized students without a direct deposit account or are participating in study away programs are paid out every two weeks.

 Fall Semester, 2023